cppalliance/safe-cpp/proposal/draft.md

 Why do I make both copy and relocation explicit?
 I want to make it easy for users to choose the more efficient option.
 If a type is not trivially copyable, you can opt into an expensive copy with _cpy-expression_.
 This avoids performance bugs, where an object undergoes an expensive copy just because the user didn't know it was there.
 Or, if you don't want to copy, use _rel-expression_, which is efficient but destroys the old object, without destructing it.

+The relocation object model also supports _drp-expression_, noted by the `drp` token, which calls the destructor on an object and leaves it uninitialized.
+See the [Destructors and phantom data](#destructors-and-phantom-data) for details.

 Consider a function like `std::unique_ptr::reset`.[^unique_ptr-reset] It destructs the existing object, if one is engaged, and sets the unique_ptr to its null state.
 But in our safe version, box doesn't have a default state.
 It doesn't supply the `reset` member function.
 Instead, users just drop it, running its destructor and leaving it uninitialized.

 You've noticed the nonsense spellings for these keywords.
 Why not call them `move`, `copy` and `drop`?
-I wanted to avoid shadowing those common identifiers and improve results when searching code or the web.
+Alternative token spellings avoids shadowing these common identifiers and improves results when searching code or the web.

 [^copy-trait]: [`Copy` in `std::marker`](https://doc.rust-lang.org/std/marker/trait.Copy.html)